 What To Do in Guadeloupe, France

 What to do in Guadeloupe for one week or two?
-This is our list of best things to do in Guadeloupe, in the French Caribbean.
+Here’s the list of best things to do in Guadeloupe, French Caribbean, with something for everyone.

 So what are the best beaches in Guadeloupe?
 Difficult to say, most of them are just amazing!
 Our favorite Guadeloupe beach was Plage de la Caravelle, but Plage de Pompierre (Terre-de-Haut), Plage de Malendure (Bouillante), and Plage de Grande Anse (Deshaies, Basse-Terre) are also worth a day trip.

 Exploring the island’s waterfalls is another fun thing to do in Guadeloupe.
 There are many beautiful waterfalls in Guadeloupe but if you have time only for two, then head to Cascade aux Ecrevisses and Chutes de Carbet (Carbet Falls), both located in Basse-Terre.

-La Cascade aux Ecrevisses is a natural basin of Corossol river very easy to reach, a mere 5 min walk from a car park.
-Here, it is possible to swim but arrive early in the morning as this is a very popular place amongst tourists and locals.
+The Cascade aux Ecrevisses is a natural basin of Corossol river very easy to reach, a mere 5 min walk from the car park.
+Here, it is possible to swim but arrive early in the morning as this is a popular spot amongst locals and tourists.

-Carbet Falls (on the picture) are located inside Carbet National Park, set amid the tropical rainforests on the lower slopes of the volcano La Soufrière.
+Carbet Falls (on the picture) are located inside Carbet National Park, set amid the tropical rainforest on the lower slopes of the volcano La Soufrière.
 There are three waterfalls at different heights.
-Fall number 2 (100 m high) is the easiest to visit and it only takes 25 minutes (each way) to reach it.
+Fall number 2 (100 m high) is the easiest to visit, and it only takes 25 minutes (one way) to reach it.
 To visit the other two falls, hiking boots and wet weather gear are necessary.
-The way to fall number 1 takes 1.5 hours each way while it takes 2 hours each way for fall number 3.
+The way to fall number 1 takes 1.5 hours (one way) while it takes 2 hours each way for fall number 3.